Use inline hierarchy labels in Power BI Desktop

 With inline hierarchy labels, you can see hierarchy labels as you expand visuals using the Expand All feature.
 One great benefit to seeing these hierarchy labels is that you can also choose to sort by these different hierarchy labels as you expand your hierarchical data.

-Using the built-in Expand All feature (without sorting by hierarchy labels)
+Using the built-in Expand feature (without sorting by hierarchy labels)

-Before we see inline hierarchy labels in action, let's review how the default Expand All feature behavior.
+Before we see inline hierarchy labels in action, let's review the default Expand to next level feature behavior.
 Doing so will help us understand (and appreciate) how useful inline hierarchy labels can be.

 The following image shows a bar chart visual for annual sales.
-When you right-click, you can choose Expand All.
+When you right-click on a bar, you can choose Expand to next level.

-Once Expand All is selected, the visual expands the date hierarchy from Year to Quarter, as shown in the following image.
+Once Expand to next level is selected, the visual expands the date hierarchy from Year to Quarter, as shown in the following image.